chatpire/chatgpt-web-share/README.md

 After installing Caddy, create a new Caddyfile and refer to the [Caddyfile](Caddyfile) for its content.

 Use `caddy start` to start Caddy.

+## Information Collection and Privacy Statement

+Starting from version v0.2.16, this project utilizes Sentry to collect error information.
+By using this project, you agree to the Sentry privacy policy.
+Any anonymous information collected through Sentry will only be used for development and debugging purposes.
+We will never collect or store any of your private data, like username, password, access token, etc.

+If you do not want to be tracked by Sentry, you can set the environment variable `VITE_DISABLE_SENTRY` to "yes" before build the frontend.